MicrosoftLearning/mslearn-databricks/Instructions/Exercises/AI-06-Responsible-AI.md

     - **Resource group**: *The same resource group where you created your Foundry resource*
     - **Workspace name**: *A unique name of your choice*
     - **Region**: *Select any available region*
-    - **Pricing tier**: Premium
+    - **Pricing tier**: Premium (+ Role-based access controls)
-    - **Workspace type**: Serverless
+    - **Workspace type**: Hybrid

-3. Select **Review + create** and wait for deployment to complete.
-Then go to the resource and launch the workspace.
+    - **Managed Resource Group name**: *Leave blank*

+> **Note**: Azure Databricks does not need to be in the same region as your Foundry resource.
+If cluster creation fails due to quota limits in your chosen region, try deleting the workspace and creating a new one in a different region.

+1. Select **Review + create**, and once validation succeeds, select **Create**.

+1. When deployment is complete, select **Go to resource**, then select **Launch Workspace** to open your Azure Databricks workspace in a new browser tab.

+## Create a cluster

+Azure Databricks is a distributed processing platform that uses Apache Spark *clusters* to process data in parallel on multiple nodes.
+Each cluster consists of a driver node to coordinate the work, and worker nodes to perform processing tasks.
+In this exercise, you'll create a *single-node* cluster to minimize the compute resources used in the lab environment (in which resources may be constrained).
+In a production environment, you'd typically create a cluster with multiple worker nodes.

+> **Tip**: If you already have a cluster with a 17.3 LTS **<u>ML</u>** or higher runtime version in your Azure Databricks workspace, you can use it to complete this exercise and skip this procedure.

+1. In the sidebar on the left, select the **(+) New** task, select **More**, and then select **Cluster**.
+1. In the **New Cluster** page, create a new cluster with the following settings:
+    - **Cluster name**: *User Name's* cluster (the default cluster name)
+    - **Policy**: Unrestricted
+    - **Machine learning**: Enabled
+    - **Databricks runtime**: 17.3 LTS
+    - **Use Photon Acceleration**: <u>Un</u>selected
+    - **Worker type**: Standard_D4ds_v5
+    - **Single node**: Checked
+    - **Terminate after**: 30 minutes of inactivity
+1. Select **Create**

+1. Wait for the cluster to be created.
+It may take a minute or two.

+> **Note**: If your cluster fails to start, your subscription may have insufficient quota in the region where your Azure Databricks workspace is provisioned.
+See [CPU core limit prevents cluster creation](https://docs.microsoft.com/azure/databricks/kb/clusters/azure-core-limit) for details.
+If this happens, you can try deleting your workspace and creating a new one in a different region.

 ## Create a notebook

-1. In the Azure portal, browse to the resource group where the Azure Databricks workspace was created.

-1. Select your Azure Databricks Service resource.

-1. In the **Overview** page for your workspace, use the **Launch Workspace** button to open your Azure Databricks workspace in a new browser tab; signing in if prompted.

-    > **Tip**: As you use the Databricks Workspace portal, various tips and notifications may be displayed.
-Dismiss these and follow the instructions provided to complete the tasks in this exercise.

-1. In the sidebar, use the **(+) New** link to create a **Notebook**.
+1. In the sidebar on the left, use the **(+) New** link to create a **Notebook**.

-1. Name your notebook and in the **Connect** drop-down list, select **Serverless** as the default compute.
+1. Name your notebook and select `Python` as the language.
+In the **Connect** drop-down list, select your cluster if it is not already selected.
+If the cluster is not running, it may take a minute or so to start.

 1. In the first code cell, enter and run the following code to install the required libraries:

     ```python
    %pip install openai
-    dbutils.library.restartPython()
+    ```

+    > **Note**: You may see warnings that package versions are not pinned, or that core Python package versions changed.
+These are advisory only and won't affect the lab — the `%restart_python` command in the next step restarts the Python environment to apply the updates.

+1. After the installation is complete, restart the kernel in a new cell:

+    ```python
+   %restart_python
     ```

 1. In a new cell, run the following code with the access information you copied earlier to assign persistent environment variables for authentication: